 To Whom It May Concern,

-My name is Dr. XXXX, and I write the following recommendation on behalf of my Endodontics student XXXX who seeks a Residency Position in Endodontics in the USA.
+My name is Dr. XXXX, and I am writing the following recommendation on behalf of my Endodontics student XXXX who seeks a Residency Position in Endodontics in the USA.
 I teach Endodontics to 4th-year dentistry students at the University of XXXX’s Dental School.
 I rarely taught a student as capable as XXXX, who I remember exceptionally well for his great enthusiasm for Endodontics.
 Throughout the time he was my student, he asked excellent questions that showed a great deal of didactic knowledge and an enormous potential to contribute to our field if given the opportunity of advanced training in Endodontics.

 XXXX consistently demonstrated his impressive clinical abilities as a student of Endodontics and his dedication to his studies throughout dental school, always assuring his place on the Dean's Honor List.
 His manual dexterity is especially impressive, a true gift.
 His most amiable personality and strong work ethic make him a pleasure to work with, mainly due to his intense devotion to the cause of safe patient care and the constant enhancement of our learning and practice environments.

 My recommendation for XXXX's application for this endodontic post-graduate program is unreserved.
 I assure the admissions committee that he will maximize his learning opportunity to become a strong endodontic clinician.
-In addition, in light of XXXX's love of teaching and helping colleagues, I envision him someday serving as an instructor in the field of Endodontics.
+In addition, in light of XXXX's love of teaching and helping colleagues, I envision him someday serving as an instructor in Endodontics.
 It would be a pleasure to provide you with any further information you might desire concerning this most promising candidate for your program.